|Finke's 2017 Blanc de Blancs, California||Login||—||In Stock|

-Sparkling wine and California: the two have been intertwined since the 19th century by way of France’s northern Champagne wine region.
-Then, Golden State winemakers looked to the famous French bubbly as a beverage to emulate.
-But today, a new generation of producers is making waves across the United States, experimenting with grape varieties and winemaking techniques to create a modern breed of American sparkling wine independent of Champagne.
-While Champagne is derived from varying blends of Chardonnay, Pinot Noir and Pinot Meunier, in the US, producers are searching for other grapes with flavors that might work well in sparkling form, like Riesling, Pinot Grigio and Merlot.
-Once a producer decides on a grape blend, he/she must then choose how to process that juice into bubbles.
+Sparkling Wine & California: The two have been intertwined since the 19th century by way of France’s northern Champagne wine region.
+Back then, Golden State winemakers looked to the famous French bubbly as a beverage to emulate.
+Today, a new generation of producers is making waves across the United States, experimenting with grape varieties and winemaking techniques to create a modern breed of American sparkling wine independent of Champagne.
+While Champagne is derived from varying blends of Chardonnay, Pinot Noir and Pinot Meunier, US producers are searching for other grapes with flavors that might work well in sparkling form.

-“We ended up, through trial and error, with this vision of trying to create something new with this really vibrant, bright, fresh style of sparkling wine that’s still showing off the classic ripe California fruit,” says Brian Smith of his first Finke’s Widow.
-His exploration of California bubbly’s potential has culminated in a wine made of tart, floral and earthy Chenin Blanc, and big, fruity Chardonnay — grapes picked just this year for a bottle filled with “fresh, California-vibrant taste.”
+“We ended up, through trial and error, with this vision of trying to create something new with this really vibrant, bright, fresh style of sparkling wine that’s still showing off the classic ripe California fruit,” says Brian Smith of his first Finke’s.
+His exploration of California's bubbly potential culminated in a wine made of tart, floral and earthy Chenin Blanc, and big, fruity Chardonnay.
 Winc’s foray into bubbles joins a new cast of American fizz: elegant, mineral-driven sparkling wines from cool climates like New York, and exuberant ripe and fruity bubblies from sun-drenched locales like California.